 What is the most meaningful lesson you learned during your time at NC State?

 As a Park Scholar at NC State, I learned how to be a leader and what hard work can do.
 I realized this through directing Service Raleigh.
 I have come back since to speak at Service Raleigh.
-Looking into a huge crowd of people that I didn’t know twenty-some years after I led the first one shows the legacy you can make if you take the initiative to be a leader.
+Looking into a huge crowd of people that I didn’t know twenty-some years after I co-directed the first one shows the legacy you can make if you take the initiative to be a leader.
 This lesson has helped me continue to be a leader today within the book community.
-Throughout the COVID-19 pandemic, book publishing was crushed, so I led a book fest that brought together over 40,000 members of the literature community to help lift one another.
+Throughout the COVID-19 pandemic, book publishing was crushed, so I co-directed a virtual book fest that brought together over 40,000 members of the literature community to help lift one another.

 What is your favorite memory from your experience as a Park Scholar?